 If you find yourself in this unfortunate situation, don’t panic — because you do have options.

-What to do if you bought a house with problems not disclosed
+‘I bought a house with problems not disclosed’: Avoiding a disaster

-That said, if you haven’t closed on the house and you spot a problem during the final walkthrough, do not move forward with closing.
-If you do, you will be burdened with the responsibility for fixing the problem.
-Instead, talk to your agent.
+That said, if you haven’t closed on the house and you spot a problem during the final walkthrough, do not move forward with closing without discussing the matter fully with your agent.
+If you do, you may be burdened with the responsibility for fixing the problem.
+Hopefully the issue can be resolved and the transaction can continue … and if not, your agent will know if you have a right to cancel the transaction without penalty, depending on where the property is located.

 Josh McKnight, who works with 79% more single-family homes than the average agent in Philadelphia, comments, “The home is supposed to be delivered in the same condition it was in, minus normal wear and tear.
 If you have a major issue — like the heat isn’t working, for example — the best option would be for the buyer’s agent to reach out to the listing agent and address the issue.
 Since the heater should be working based on the contract that we have, most of the time it gets worked out.”